minvs1/paysera/README.md

 response = Paysera::Response.new(params, [projectid], [sign_password])
 ```

-If `ss1` or `ss2` will fail to validate it will raise `Paysera::Error::Response` error with specific error message.
+If `ss1` or `ss2` fails to validate a `Paysera::Error::Response` exception will be raised with a specific error message.

-To check if response is sms/mikro
+To check if it's a sms/mikro response:

 ```ruby
 if response.sms?